Speed Champions January 1, 2026

 History

 The DeLorean DMC-12 is one of those cars that needs no introduction.
-Designed by former GM executive John DeLorean and engineered with help from Lotus, the stainless steel sports car with its iconic gullwing doors rolled out of a factory in Belfast, Northern Ireland in the early 1980s.
+Designed by former GM executive John DeLorean, the stainless steel sports car with its iconic gullwing doors rolled out of a factory in Belfast, Northern Ireland in the early 1980s.
 It was futuristic, a little weird, and honestly kind of underpowered for its looks.
 The company folded in 1982, not long after John DeLorean was arrested in a wild FBI sting involving cocaine.
 His story is dramatized in the 2019 film Driven, with Lee Pace playing DeLorean and Jason Sudeikis as the informant who got tangled up with him.
 It is worth watching if you have any interest in the man behind the car.

 None of that stopped the DMC-12 from becoming arguably the most famous movie car ever made.
 When Robert Zemeckis cast it as Doc Brown’s time machine in Back to the Future (1985) and its two sequels, the DeLorean went from commercial failure to cultural legend.

-The DeLorean matters.
-LEGO has known that for a while.
+The DeLorean is an icon and LEGO has known that for a while.

 The Set and Its Place in the LEGO Lineup